openhatch/oh-mainline/docs/getting_started/installation.rst

 step.

-**Note:** For most Django projects, you would need to install the dependencies at this point (using `pip install -r requirements.txt`), but for the Openhatch project, these packages have been bundled for your convenience in the `vendor` directory, so they don't need to be installed separately.
+**Note:** For most Django projects, you would need to install the dependencies at this point (using `pip install -r requirements.txt`), but for the OpenHatch project, these packages have been bundled for your convenience in the `vendor` directory, so they don't need to be installed separately.